zodvik/zodvik.com/content/posts/on-writing-well.md

 Longer sentences tend to increase cognitive load.
 Above a certain point, you forget how a sentence started by the time you came to the end of it.

 **Use ordinary words and simple sentences**
-Lot of your readers won't be native English speakers.
-When you write in a fancy way to impress people, you're making them do extra work just so you can seem cool.
+Lot of your readers may not have English as their first language.
+They would've sufficient technical understanding to get the ideas, but fancy writing get in their way.

 **Remove fluff**
 If you remove a phrase or a statement from a document and the meaning still remains clear, remove it.